 As a part of The School Of Life’s “self-help book series for the rest of us,” Sara Maitland contributed a captivating and inspiring book on “How To Be Alone.”
 It seems an odd topic at first glance.
 Yet, Maitland skillfully weaves together the historical, social and personal relevance of taking time to be alone or, better said, enjoying solitude.

 There is a dichotomy in Western culture.
 The driving principles are self-fulfillment, self-expression, self-determination, self-liberation, self-autonomy and all of the rights and freedoms associated.
-However, generally-speaking, westerners are terrified to be with the self portion of the above tenets.
+However, generally-speaking, westerners run from the self portion of the above tenets.
 Most people fear to be with themselves.
 As a result, an unspoken stigma about individuals whom do tread in life solo states that they must be “sad, mad or bad;” what else can explain their reclusiveness.

 Historically, even Biblically, there is an opinion that it is unhealthy for humans to be alone.
 And, any such person must feel sad for being so afflicted or anyone who chooses to live solo must be crazy or criminal.
 Maitland outlines well where this public misconceptions arose historically, culturally, and psychologically.

-Popular culture was shaped by its rockstars.
+Like today, rockstars shaped popular culture.
 In that era, the Christian Saints and their austere hermitage gained acclaim in efforts to “save your soul.”
 The cultural tension bounced back and forth from remnants of the Roman ethos and Christian ideaology from the Renaissance of the 14th century through the Protestant Reformation up to the Enlightenment of the 18th century.

 In the era of Enlightenment, there was a return to the neoclassical values of austere style, fashion, literature, architecture, gardening and town planning.
 Civility, tolerance and liberty were celebrated.
 Everything was brought back, except the reverie of solitude.